No-Go Theorem on Fault Tolerant Gadgets for Multiple Logical Qubits: Proof of the Central Theorems

-An important thing to note is that elements in the Clifford group can in principle have any order by adding a phase term.
-However, since a phase as well as a Pauli gadget induces a trivial logical action we would be ignoring their effect and restricting ourself to physical gadgets in the projective Clifford group. \\ \\ The key idea of the proof is to show that there exists a unitary operation in $\clifford_k$ of prime order that cannot be realized within $\clifford_{k-1}$.
-Consequently, to implement this Clifford operation on the logical qubits, one must realize a physical gadget belonging to $\clifford_k$, corresponding to a $k$-fold transversal gate.
-We show this with help of the following lemmas. \\ \\ \textbf{Lemma 2 [Zsigmondy's Theorem]:} There exists a prime $p$ which divides $2^{2k} - 1$ and doesn't divide $2^{2i} - 1$ for all $i < k$. \\ \\ \textbf{Proof.} The above lemma is an application of Zsigmondy's theorem which was first presented in \cite{zsigmondy1892theorie} (For a more abridged proof see \cite{michels2014zsigmondy}).
-The theorem states that for any $a,b$ which are positive co-prime integers, and any integer $n \geq 1$, there exists a prime (also known as primitive prime divisor) number $p$ that divides $a^{n}-b^{n}$ and does not divide $a^{i}-b^{i}$ for any positive integer $i < n$. \\ \\ Lemma 2 is a specific case of the above theorem with $a = 2$ and $b = 1$ (This simplification is also known as Bang's theorem and was proved earlier in \cite{bang1886taltheoretiske}).
+\textbf{Proof.} The above lemma is an application of Zsigmondy's theorem which was first presented in \cite{zsigmondy1892theorie} (For a more abridged proof see \cite{michels2014zsigmondy}).
+The theorem states that for any $a,b$ which are positive co-prime integers, and any integer $n \geq 1$, there exists a prime (also known as primitive prime divisor) number $p$ that divides $a^{n}-b^{n}$ and does not divide $a^{i}-b^{i}$ for any positive integer $i < n$.

+Lemma 2 is a specific case of the above theorem with $a = 2$ and $b = 1$ (This simplification is also known as Bang's theorem and was proved earlier in \cite{bang1886taltheoretiske}).
 We further simplify by only considering even exponents i.e. $n = 2k$ for any integer $k \geq 1$.
 An important thing to note is that Bang's theorem has an exception for $n = 6$, where we get $2^6 - 1 = 63 = 7 \times 3^2$ and the two primes $3$ and $7$ appear previously for $n=2$ and $n=3$ respectively and hence we don't get a primitive prime divisor.
-However, as we are only considering even exponents, the above exception is no longer valid and $7$ becomes a ``primitive" prime divisor and our lemma can be applied without exceptions. \\ \\ From Lemma 2, we know there exists a prime $p$ that divides $2^{2k} - 1$ but no smaller term of that form.
+However, as we are only considering even exponents, the above exception is no longer valid and $7$ becomes a ``primitive" prime divisor and our lemma can be applied without exceptions.

+From Lemma 2, we know there exists a prime $p$ that divides $2^{2k} - 1$ but no smaller term of that form.
 Such a prime must divide either $2^k + 1$ or $2^k - 1$.
-We now show that there exists a Clifford operator in $\clifford_k$ that has order $2^k + 1$ and $2^k - 1$. \\ \\ \textbf{Lemma 3 [Existence Lemma]:} There exists a $V, W \in \clifford_k$ such that $\mathrm{ord(V) = 2^k - 1}$ and $\mathrm{ord(W) = 2^k + 1}$. \\ \\ \textbf{Proof.} As shown in section \ref{Pre}, each gate in the projective Clifford group $\clifford_k$ can be written as a matrix in the classical Symplectic group $\sym(2k,2)$.
-Hence, it is enough to show that there exists a classical matrix, $M$ of dimension $2k \times 2k$ which satisfies that symplectic condition, $M^T J M = J$, and has the required order. \\ \\ \textbf{(a.)} We first show how to construct an operator $V \in \sym(2k, 2)$ such that $\mathrm{ord(V) = 2^k - 1}$. \begin{enumerate} \item Select a primitive polynomial
+We now show that there exists a Clifford operator in $\clifford_k$ that has order $2^k + 1$ and $2^k - 1$.